-In a H-F bond, the fluorine atom is said to be more electronegative than that of the Hydrogen atom.
+In an H-F bond, the fluorine atom is said to be more electronegative than that of the Hydrogen atom.
 The electrons eventually spend more time at the Fluorine atom.
 Hence this F atom slightly becomes negative whereas the Hydrogen atom tends to become slightly positive.

-Definition of Polarity– “A state or a condition of an atom or a molecule having positive and also negative charges, especially in case of magnetic or an electrical poles.”
+“A state or a condition of an atom or a molecule having positive and also negative charges, especially in case of magnetic or an electrical poles.”

 Polarity Of Molecules

 - In general, pyramid-shaped and V-shaped molecules are said to be polar.
-Whereas the Linear molecules said to be non-polar in nature.
+Whereas the Linear molecules are said to be non-polar in nature.

-- Water is said to be a polar molecule due to the difference in the electronegativities between oxygen atom and the hydrogen.
+- Water is said to be a polar molecule due to the difference in the electronegativities between the oxygen atom and the hydrogen.
 Oxygen is a highly electronegative atom when compared to hydrogen.

 - Fats, petrol, oil, gasoline are said to be non-polar molecules as they do not dissolve in water and nonpolar are insoluble in water.

-- Glucose is one more example of polar molecule based on the arrangement of the oxygen and hydrogen atoms in it.
+- Glucose is one more example of a polar molecule based on the arrangement of the oxygen and hydrogen atoms in it.